Blog Post

 Who Should Avoid Each Type?

 People with lactose intolerance might experience digestive issues with whey concentrate.
-Whey isolate contains less lactose (up to 1g versus up to 3.5g per serving).
+Whey isolate contains less lactose.
 Anyone with milk allergies should stay away from all whey products.

 People with kidney disease need their doctor's approval before using protein supplements, especially whey.
-High protein intake can affect kidney function.
-Research shows that switching from animal to plant protein could lower kidney problem risks by 23%.
+High protein intake can affect kidney function, so medical guidance matters.

 Soy allergies mean avoiding soy-based plant proteins.
 Strict vegan diets naturally lead to plant-based options since whey comes from milk.